Modska/vhdl_timer_project/README.md

 ### Protection against Infinite Loops
 The testbench includes "Watchdog" timeouts on `wait until` statements (e.g., `wait until done = '1' for DELAY_TIME * 2`).
 This ensures that if the hardware fails, the simulation terminates with a failure report instead of hanging.

-## 📝 License

-This project is provided as-is for educational purposes.

 ## 👤 Author